jpreiss/mlpfile/README.md

 The typical choices for NN deployment from PyTorch to C++ (of which I am aware) are TorchScript and the ONNX format.
-Both are heavyweight and complicated because they are designed to handle general computation graphs like ResNets, Transformers, etc. Their Python packages are somewhat easy to use via `pip`, but their C++ packages aren't a part of standard package managers, and compiling from source (at least for ONNX-runtime) is very slow.
+Both are heavyweight and complicated because they are designed to handle general computation graphs like ResNets, Transformers, etc. Their Python packages are easy to use via `pip`, but their C++ packages aren't a part of standard package managers, and compiling from source (at least for ONNX-runtime) is very slow.

 Intel and NVidia's ONNX loaders might be better, but they are not cross-platform.